This is a public but unlisted page. This page was updated on 3/31/2021.

 If you want to receive Remind messages via text instead, send a text to 81010 with the message @bandpitcr

-Sign up for the Blue Crew will be done in Charms starting with the 2019-2020 school year.
-Football games and our work night to clean out the trailer (August 13th) are already posted.
-Please sign up by going to Volunteer and selecting the event from the drop-down menu!
+Sign up for the Blue Crew will be done in Charms.
+Once events are finalized and posted, you will be able to sign up by going to Volunteer and selecting the event from the drop-down menu!

 If you cannot log into Charms, you will need to reach out to Mr. Channell or Mr. Amoss to have a login setup for you.

 Our biggest responsibility as members of the Blue Crew is the moving and security of our equipment but we do all sorts of things for the program.
 We assemble props ahead of the competitive season (typically during the Tuesday evening practices), maintain equipment and the trailer and even travel with a grill and cook for the entire group when the need arises.

 During the Blue Devil Invitational, the marching band contest we host annually, we will help with setup, takedown, and the transport of equipment for the visiting bands back and forth from their parking areas and the football field.